wuisabel-gif/british_lit_collection/README.md

 This is a collection of my writing for **English 261 (British Literature)**.

-Over the semester I wrote twelve pieces — poems, plays, and essays — all circling one question: where does evil come from?
-This website collects them in one place.
+Over the semester I wrote twelve pieces (poems, plays, and essays) all circling one question: where does evil come from?
+This portfolio website collects them in one place.

 ## What's inside